Wizcorp/phonegap-facebook-plugin/README.md

 ## iOS (Mac OS X)

-NOTE: If you are having problems with SBJSON conflicts, download the latest version of git clone the latest callback-ios code, build the installer, and run the installer to get updated!
+NOTE: If you are having problems with SBJSON conflicts, download the latest version of git clone the latest cordova-ios code, build the installer, and run the installer to get updated!

 1. Create a basic PhoneGap iOS application.
 See http://www.phonegap.com/start/#ios-x4
 2. From the **PhoneGap Facebook Connect Plugin** folder copy the contents of the **native/ios** folder into your app in Xcode (usually in the **Plugins** folder group).
 Make sure it is added as a "group" (yellow folder)